Enterprise Center incubator businesses plan to fly the coop, leaving vacancy for new cohort

 An example of this type of progress is RD Machine, which moved to Hutchinson in 1997.
 Once the Enterprise Center opened, owners saw an opportunity to experiment with jet water cutting in an incubator space.

-The U.S. Small Business Administration defines a small as an independent business having fewer than 500 employees.
+The U.S. Small Business Administration defines a small business as an independent business having fewer than 500 employees.
 This makes up 99.9% of all businesses in the United States.
-The statistics from the SBA indicate only 48.5% of new business start-ups survive to their fifth birthday, with nearly 40% failing within their first two years.
+Statistics from the SBA indicate only 48.5% of new business start-ups survive to their fifth birthday, with nearly 40% failing within their first two years.

-However, data from the International Business innovation Association reports businesses that successfully graduate from an incubator space have a 5 –year survival rate of 87%.
+However, data from the International Business innovation Association reports businesses that successfully graduate from an incubator space have a five–year survival rate of 87%.

-The application process is now open for 2024 occupancy.
+The application process is now open for 2024 occupancy at Hutchinson Enterprise Center.
 Details can be found online.

 “Nobody’s going to come in and save us,” Seppelt said.
 “Nobody’s going to ride to the rescue.
 We got to do it ourselves.”